vervoortkobe/htf-2024/src/components/ReactionSpeedChallenge.md

 # Step-by-Step Guide

-## Step 1: Create the Ball Component
+## Step 1: Create the Asteroid Component

-The first step is to create a reusable Ball component that represents the ball the user will click on.
+The first step is to create a reusable Asteroid component that represents the asteroid the user will click on.
 This component takes two props: position and onClick.

 ```typescript
 type Position = {